-One of these traditions, which has been extensively in Italy for a few years, is named “Black Friday” and that, for shopping enthusiasts, had nothing to do with “Black”.
+One of these traditions, which has become really popular also in Italy, is named “Black Friday”, one of the most awaited moments of the season that, for shopping enthusiasts, had nothing to do with “Black”.

 Few people know the true story behind the origins of the Black Friday, which is more commonly known for its connection to the world of shopping than to the high finance sector, but this is precisely its origin and now we want to explain why it is “black”.

 As the story tells, following the collapse of the gold market during that September 24, 1869, merchants of any category went through a full year of loss, featured in red pens writing the sales records.

 The day after Thanksgiving, however, those shopkeepers applied strong rebates that pushed the American people to move in mass and buy by increasing their profits and, then, restoring black color on the sales registers.

 All the business activities recorded the accounting records with the pen in black and red.
 The first represented the active accounts, the second ones in loss making “black” the day dedicated to sales, discounts and shopping.

 There is also another detail that might potentially be linked to the story of the Black Friday, the days the slaves were being sold out.